Skip to main content

 }

-The revalidatePath('/dashboard') call is crucial.
-It tells Next.js to re-render the dashboard page with fresh data after a mutation.
-Without it, the page would show stale data until the user manually refreshed.
+Pay attention to the revalidatePath('/dashboard') call.
+That tells Next.js to re-render the dashboard page with fresh data after a mutation.
+Without it, the page would show stale data until someone manually refreshed.
+It's a small line that does a lot of heavy lifting.

 The Add Task Form